An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation

-Besides, the image intensity become brighter in the CSF and the borders between CSF and GM are also blurred in the three deep-learning-based models.
-Only ArSSR model can produce sharp and clear image contrast between GM and WM, and between CSF and GM in the cortical regions (shown in the triangle mark) for all the three up-sampling scales.
-Table \ref{table-ex1-lesion} shows the quantitative results of all the compared models on the Lesion Brain dataset for the SISR tasks of the three isotropic up-sampling scales $k=\lbrace2,\ 3,\ 4\rbrace$.
-Similar to the quantitative result on the testing set of the HCP-1200 dataset \cite{HCP-1200}, in terms of PSNR and SSIM, the proposed ArSSR model has low scores; while in terms of LPIPS \cite{LPIPS}, PSI \cite{PSI}, and LCP-SI \cite{LPC-SI}, the ArSSR model obtain the best performance in the most of the scales.
-Although when $k=\lbrace3,\ 4\rbrace$ the contrasts of brain lesion are not as clear as in the GT, but the boundary between lesion, normal WM tissue and CSF are clearly distinguishable, while the contrast in of GM, WM and CSF are very clear in the triangle bounding box.
+Besides, these image intensities become brighter in the CSF and the borders between CSF and GM are also blurred in the three deep-learning-based models.
+Only ArSSR model can produce sharp and clear image contrast between GM and WM, and between CSF and GM in the cortical regions (shown in the triangle mark) for all three up-sampling scales.
+Table \ref{table-ex1-lesion} shows the quantitative results.
+Similar to the quantitative result on the test set of the HCP-1200 dataset \cite{HCP-1200}, in terms of PSNR and SSIM\cite{SSIM}, the proposed ArSSR model has low scores; while in terms of LPIPS \cite{LPIPS}, PSI \cite{PSI}, and LCP-SI \cite{LPC-SI}, the ArSSR model obtain the best performance in the most of the scales.
+Although when $k=\lbrace3,\ 4\rbrace$ the contrasts of brain lesion are not as clear as in the GT, but the boundary between lesion, normal WM tissue, and CSF are clearly distinguishable, while the contrasts in GM, WM, and CSF are very clear in the triangle bounding box.